naclonts/personal-site-clj/resources/public/articles/bfs-in-clojure.md

 Below is an implementation of a graph structure and breadth-first search (BFS) algorithm that allows each vertex or node to contain any payload you like -- a map, a string, whatever.

 1. [Why a graph algorithm?](#why-a-dang-graph-algorithm)
 2. [The Graph and the Vertex](#the-graph-and-the-vertex)
 3. [Fundamental Operations](#fundamental-operations)
 4. [The Search they call Breadth First](#the-search-they-call-breadth-first)

 ## Why a dang graph algorithm?
+Graph traversal algorithms like Breadth-First Search and its close cousin, Depth-First Search, open up fast solutions to some interesting problems including:

+* [Graph coloring](https://en.wikipedia.org/wiki/Graph_coloring), used in drawing maps, creating compilers, and playing Sudoku
+* Finding **articulation vertices**, which are likely points of failure in graphs such as telephone networks, internet networks, and more
+* Making your way out of a maze by the shortest path possible

 After starting a new job working with Python and JavaScript, I felt the itch to learn something in the functional tradition.
 Eventually I settled on Clojure, a dialect of the venerable Lisp.
 Working with algorithms and data structures is one of the best ways to learn a new language, so I translated a breadth-first search algorithm into Clojure, and in the process found some interesting differences between the Lispey code and the classic imperative style.

-There are other implementations of BFS for Clojure on the web, but some of them use graph representations that don't have the ability to assign arbitrary payloads to vertices.
-Sometimes a simple integer for each vertex will suffice, but giving yourself the option to tie any data to a graph opens up a ton of interesting applications.

-Much credit is due to the free book [Problem Solving with Algorithms and Data Structures using Python](http://interactivepython.org/runestone/static/pythonds/index.html), which provided the inspiration and basis for this implementation.
-I recommend it to anyone who'd like to beef up their algorithmic chops.
+Much credit is due to the free book [Problem Solving with Algorithms and Data Structures using Python](http://interactivepython.org/runestone/static/pythonds/index.html), which provided the basis for the graph data structure implementation, and [*The Algorithm Design Manual*](http://www.algorist.com) by Steven Skiena, which inspired the BFS algorithm used here.
+I recommend both to anyone who'd like to beef up their algorithmic chops.

 ## The Graph and the Vertex
 First off, let's define our data structures.
-Our vertices are simple key value objects, and the graph is a collection of vertices.
+Our vertices each have a key, a value, and a list of connected vertices, and the graph is a collection of vertices.

 [[ insert basic graph drawing ]]
 ```clojure
 (defrecord Graph [vertices])